 Note: Some (minority) directories exist that are biased to “defense experts” or “plaintiff experts”-an unethical and professionally devastating association for an objective expert witness.

-Bad for Testimony?
-No, Not Necessarily.
+Is listing with a directory bad for testimony?
+No, not necessarily.
 It isn’t unusual for opposing counsel to challenge an expert on cross-examination about listing in multiple directories to characterize the expert as being a mercenary in some way, by “advertising.”
 Of course, advertising doesn’t mean “to the highest bidder” but juries might see it that way.
 Blanket listings everywhere certainly could give that impression.
 Your limited presence, therefore, on those directories that have an excellent reputation for the quality of experts, means accusations are more easily deflected.
 As one client said on the stand about marketing his practice, “I have kids to feed,” producing a good laugh from the jury.

 Why It Works